JimmyWuMadchester/Capslock/index.md

    Click `Enable All` on pop-up dialog.
 It will affect immediately.

-   You can now try moving cursor with ⇪ + h,j,k,l , And exploring more features below.
+   You can now try moving cursor with ⇪ + h,j,k,l.